Easter Sunday | When is Easter 2021

 For Christians, Easter celebrates the resurrection of Christ following his crucifixion and redemption of mankind from sin and is the most important of the religious holidays.
 Easter is a public holiday and many places follow Easter Monday also as holidays while retail stores and shopping malls and restaurants are closed on Easter Sunday.
 Good Friday which is two days before Easter Sunday is also a public holiday, so the break is also called Easter break.

 Easter Sunday church services vary in traditions, depending upon the denomination and style of worship.
 Most Easter Sunday services follow the church’s standard order of worship, There is early morning sunrise or “sunrise ” services.

 The main custom followed on this day is decorated Easter egg, the Easter egg is a symbol of the empty tomb and Easter Bunny recalls the hare, the Egyptian symbol of fertility.
 The oldest tradition is to use dyed chicken eggs, but a modern custom is to substitute eggs made from chocolate, or plastic eggs filled with candy such as jellybeans.

 Once the eggs are decorated, children search for eggs hidden throughout their homes or gardens.
 In some traditions, the Easter Bunny hides the eggs on Easter morning for the children to find later that day.
-In many places, there are Easter parade on Sunday or day before Easter.
+In many places, there is an Easter parade on Sunday or the day before Easter.